Kyesarri/nixos/README.md

 openrgb is a bit of a funny one on the desktop, as i dont entirely understand the code that runs the script at boot :)

-## howto:

-dump contents of this git into /etc/nixos then run the following commands:

-`cd /etc/nixos`

-`sudo nixos-rebuild switch --flake .#<system-name>`

 "should" result in the correct build for said systems, saying so there are other software packages for the desktop PC that I have not moved over to this spaghetti